jxmot/markdown-render/README.md

 ### LinkedIn Notes

 Sometimes there are issues when adding a link to LinkedIn's *media* or to posts where the image is incorrect.
-If that happens place a small meaningless query at the end of the URL.
+If that happens edit and place a small meaningless query at the end of the URL.
 This seems to force LinkedIn to read the Open Graph tags right away.
 An example URL - https://yoursite.com/**?1**

 ### Twitter Notes

 The Twitter site and application do not appear to show the image right away.
-However I've found out that if I create the post with the link *on the Twitter web page* then I can see the image on the *Twitter desktop application*.
+I *think* that the link target isn't scraped for the thumbnail until the post is viewed for the first time, not counting the original post.
+So if it doesn't show up right away quit the application or browser and restart.

 ## Other Modifiable Items